symfony/symfony1-docs/gentle-introduction/en/03-Running-Symfony.markdown

 >
 >If you know nothing about
 >[XSS](http://en.wikipedia.org/wiki/Cross-site_scripting) or
->[CSRF](http://en.wikipedia.org/wiki/CSRF), take the time to learn more these
+>[CSRF](http://en.wikipedia.org/wiki/CSRF), take the time to learn more about
->security vulnerabilities.
+>these security vulnerabilities.

 ### Directory Structure Rights

-Before trying to access your newly created project, you need to set the write permissions on the `cache/` and `log/` directories to the appropriate levels, so that your web server can write to them:
+Before trying to access your newly created project, you need to set the write permissions on the `cache/` and `log/` directories to the appropriate levels, so that both your web server and command line user can write to them:

-    $ chmod 777 cache/ log/
+    $ symfony project:permissions

 >**SIDEBAR**
->Tips for People using a SCM Tool
+>Tips for People using an SCM Tool
 >
->symfony only ever writes in two directories of a symfony project,
+>symfony only ever writes to two directories of a symfony project,
 >`cache/` and `log/`.
 The content of these directories should be ignored
 >by your SCM (by editing the `svn:ignore` property if you use Subversion
 >for instance).